confluentinc/ksqldb-recipes/docs/customer-360/clickstream/index.md

 ### Write the data out

-Post-processing, send the data to this DB.
+After processing the data, send it to Elasticsearch.

 ```sql
 --8<-- "docs/customer-360/clickstream/sink.sql"